IMG Clinical Readiness Program - FAQs

 What is involved in the IMG Clinical Readiness Program?

-Successful candidates will attend five days of intensive orientation training in Sydney.
-There will be four days of orientation training at the Local Health District/Specialty Network where the MSO will be undertaking their clinical placement.
-Following the orientation, there will be 10 weeks of supervised clinical practice which will include participation in ward rounds, taking clinical histories, and undertaking basic clinical exams and procedures.
+Successful candidates will attend five days of intensive orientation training in Sydney from 2-6 March 2026.
+There will be a further 4-5 days of orientation training at the Local Health District/Specialty Network from 9-13 March 2026.
+Following the orientation, there will be 10 weeks of supervised clinical practice, which will include participation in ward rounds, taking clinical histories, and undertaking basic clinical exams and procedures from 16 March to 22 May 2026.

 Will I get a job upon completion of the program?

-Employment is not guaranteed at completion of the program.
-At the end of the 12 week program participants should have an understanding of the Australian healthcare system, gained the necessary clinical experience in a NSW public health facility and have a NSW reference to help with future medical officer job applications.
+Employment is not guaranteed on completion of the program.
+At the end of the 12-week program, participants should have gained an understanding of the Australian healthcare system, necessary clinical experience in a NSW public health facility and have a NSW Health reference to help with future medical officer job applications.

 Who is a Medical Support Officer (MSO)?